Lusory attitude

 The lusory attitude is the psychological attitude required of a player entering into the play of a game.
-To adopt a lusory attitude is to accept the arbitrary rules of a game in order to facilitate the resulting experience of play.
+To adopt a lusory attitude is to accept the arbitrary rules of a game, even though those rules often make the experience more challenging, in order to facilitate the resulting experience of play.

 The term was coined by Bernard Suits in the book The Grasshopper: Games, Life and Utopia, first published in 1978, in which Suits defines the playing of a game as "the voluntary attempt to overcome unnecessary obstacles".
 He also offers a fuller definition: